ietf-tools/www/CONTRIBUTING.md

 ## Deploying

-This project uses deploy branches.
+This project uses `deploy/preview` branch to preview changes before deploying to `main branch`.

-Deploys to production are intentionally unavailable via deploy branches.

 Deploys to preview environments are automated via CircleCI.
 Use your GitHub credentials to sign in to watch deploys and look for failing tests.